Indian National Congress: Presence in states and Union Territories

 Indian National Congress is the only political party in India, which has experience of running the state government of every Indian states in post-independence Indian history.
 From the first general election in 1952 when Jawaharlal Nehru led it to a landslide victory, the Congress won in the majority of the following state elections and paved the way for a Nehruvian era of single-party dominance.
 The party during the post-independence era has governed most of the States and union territories of India.
-As of October 2024, the INC is in power in the states of Telangana, Himachal Pradesh, and Karnataka.
+As of May 2026, the INC is in power in the states of Telangana, Himachal Pradesh, Karnataka and Kerala.
 In Jharkhand, it shares power as a junior ally with Jharkhand Mukti Morcha.
-In Tamil Nadu its a junior ally of the DMK, CPI, CPI(M), VCK under the coalition Secular Progressive Alliance or SPA and in Jammu and Kashmir is not a part of government but gives confidence and supply to JKNC.
+In Tamil Nadu its a junior ally of the TVK and in Jammu and Kashmir with JKNC.
 The Congress has previously been the sole party in power in Delhi, Andhra Pradesh, Meghalaya, Haryana, Uttarakhand and in the Union Territory of Puducherry.
 Congress has enjoyed overwhelming electoral majority for over decades in Arunachal Pradesh, Delhi, Kerala, Maharashtra and Punjab.
-It has a regional political alliance in Bihar, which is named Mahagathbandhan, in Tamil Nadu it is the Secular Progressive Alliance, in Jharkhand, it is also the Mahagathbandhan, in Maharashtra, it is the Maha Vikas Aghadi, and in Kerala, it is the United Democratic Front.
+It has a regional political alliance in Bihar, which is named Mahagathbandhan, in Tamil Nadu it is the Secular Social Justice Victory Alliance, in Jharkhand, it is also the Mahagathbandhan, in Maharashtra, it is the Maha Vikas Aghadi, and in Kerala, it is the United Democratic Front.